Center for Climate, Health, and the Global Environment

 If you are a clinical staff member interested in signing up to receive heat alerts for areas with HeatRisk mapping coverage, please email Sweta Waghela.

 Preventing climate-related health harms requires providing resources that go beyond the walls of frontline clinics and that can support patients in their homes and communities.
 In collaboration with Americares, we have developed a portfolio of prevention-focused resources to address heat and wildfire smoke hazards.
-Participating clinics use an online assessment tool to generate customized heat and smoke action plans, which include interventions ranging from wellness checks to air conditioner distribution.
-With support from Johnson & Johnson, we are expanding this program across the country, with a goal of bolstering climate resilience in 100 free and charitable clinics and community health centers by 2025.
+Clinics use an online assessment tool to generate customized heat and smoke action plans, which include interventions ranging from wellness checks to air conditioner distribution.
+With support from Johnson & Johnson, we expanded this program across the country and are working with nearly 150 free and charitable clinics and community health centers to bolster their climate resilience.

 Continuing Education on Climate Change for Health Professionals